Dam and lock at Lindsay

 Lake Scugog has historically been treated differently than any other lake in the system in that it is NOT used as a “reservoir lake” or what is often called a feeder lake.
 Reservoir lakes are reduced on an equal percentage basis throughout the summer season to keep the busy canals running. (approximately 175,000 boats per season).
 WATER FROM LAKE SCUGOG IS NOT USED TO FILL ANY ASPECT OF THE WATERWAY INCLUDING THE LOWER SCUGOG RIVER nor is it used for power generation.
 Any water take-down other than flood control traditionally takes place in late fall and January, never in summer unless there are flood conditions.

-The unadorned truth is that Lake Scugog only gets its water from its own watershed.
+We have to realize that Lake Scugog only gets its water from its own watershed.
 The lake has a huge surface area in proportion to its depth which causes warm water and a high evaporation rate.
 On hot, windy summer days such as we have had all this summer, the level of Lake Scugog can lose almost a centimeter in one day from evaporation.
 This can make the lake level drop quickly from spring high levels all on its own.
 During drought years such as this, there is much less water entering Lake Scugog than what leaves in evaporation.

 In 2007, a communication error between the Lindsay Lock Master and the Water Control Engineer resulted in two stop logs being left out of the dam for almost all of July during a very dry summer.
 The lake level plummeted.
 This was accompanied by a drought year.
 Low water resulted in wide mud flats at the shore and marooned boats.
 Rightly, there was great concern from the Township, businesses and the general public and a realization of exactly how important a healthy Lake Scugog is to our economy.